What is it like to work at SOK as a developer?

 Not as of today.
 We’re primarily doing omni-channel business where brick-and-mortar is one of the channels and goes hand-in-hand with our digital channels.

-Interested in finding a new job or project?
-Talented helps senior developers and designers to explore the job market find the best fitting jobs and projects, even the most hidden ones!
+Up for new challenges?
+Talented helps senior developers and designers to explore the job market and find the best jobs and projects, even the most hidden ones!
 Free of charge.